 No you do not.
 As long as your A-Score credential has not expired, you may take the the equivalent or next level Appian Certified exam.
 For example, if you passed the Level 2 A-Score exam but had a Level 1 A-Score due to not meeting project requirements, you may take the Appian Senior Developer or Appian Certified Lead Developer exams.

 What if my A-Score expires before the new certification program is available, will I no longer have certification during that time?

-All A-Score credentials that were due to expire on or after Nov 1, 2020 were extended to Aug 1, 2021 allowing individuals the time required to move from A-Score to Appian Certified.
-To maintain your A-Score Certification during the transition you will need to complete the customer endorsements and project experience requirements by May 1, 2021.
+All A-Score credentials that were due to expire from Nov 1, 2020 to April 30, 2021 were extended Sep 1, 2021.
+This allows individuals the time required to move from A-Score to Appian Certified.
+Many credential practitioners have A-Scores expiring into 2022, Appian will continue to honor these A-Scores until they expire.

 As a customer, will I still be able to request A-Score reports on individuals?

 No. We no longer issue A-Score reports as of May 1.
 2021.

 Why do I still see A-Score credentials even though the program is no longer available?

 A-Score as a branded program will go away once all A-Score designations have expired, expected to be late 2021, early 2022.

 Will my current L1/L2/L3 credential expire when the A-Score program expires?